srec2bin/srec/readme.txt

 V1.11   Makefile mofified and GNU licence added.

-The utilities have been compiled using Borland C++ V5.0 for DOS.
+V1.20   Makefiles merged and minor bug fixes.

+The utilities now compile using the free MinGW GNU based tools.

 This software is provided under the terms of the GNU General Public Licence.
 See the enclosed file gpl.txt

 Ant Goffart
-Apr 2002
+October 2004